London for Dogs - Mudchute Park & Farm

 Best for: Farmlife tasters for kids, like ‘Own A Pony Day’

 Set on part of the National Trust’s Morden Hall Park Estate, Deen City Farm provides south Wimbledon with a healthy dose of the countryside.
-Meet the farmyard residents like Kimby the alpaca and Edna the barn owl, buy grass nuts to feed the animals or squeal over the newly born ducklings, chicks and lambs.
+Meet farmyard residents like alpacas, barn owls, donkeys and farm cats, buy grass nuts to feed the animals, or squeal over ducklings, chicks and lambs.
+If you fall in love with any of the animals on-site, you can take part in the farm’s sponsorship scheme to help them care for your new furry friend.

 Anything else I should know?
 The farm, fields and stable yard are largely wheelchair accessible, and there's a volunteering programme you can get involved in if you're left wanting more.